 We are subject to the risk that some or all of our bitcoin could be lost or stolen.
 Cryptocurrencies are stored in cryptocurrency sites commonly referred to as "wallets" which may be accessed to exchange a holder's cryptocurrency assets.
 Access to our bitcoin assets could also be restricted by cybercrime (such as a denial of service attack) against a service at which we maintain a hosted hot wallet.
 A hot wallet refers to any cryptocurrency wallet that is connected to the Internet.
 In general, hot wallets are easier to set up and access than wallets in cold storage, but they are also more susceptible to hackers and other technical vulnerabilities.
 Cold storage refers to any cryptocurrency wallet that is not connected to the Internet.
 Cold storage wallets are generally more secure than hot wallets, but they are not ideal for quick or regular transactions, and we may experience lag time in our ability to respond to market fluctuations in the price of our bitcoin.
-We currently engage a third-party provider to hold our bitcoin in multi-signature cold storage wallets, and such third party provider maintains secure backups to reduce the risk of malfeasance, but the risk of loss of our bitcoin assets cannot be wholly eliminated.
-We utilize hot wallets on exchanges to liquidate daily bitcoin mining rewards (and amounts held in hot wallets are limited to one day's worth of mining revenue, to mitigate risk of loss.
+We currently engage a third-party provider to hold our bitcoin assets cannot be wholly eliminated.
+We utilize hot wallets on exchanges to liquidate daily bitcoin mining rewards (and amounts held in hot wallets are limited to one day's worth of mining revenue, to mitigate risk of loss).
 Any restrictions on access to our hot wallets due to cybercrime or other reasons could limit our ability to convert bitcoin to cash.

-Hackers or malicious actors may attempt to steal, bitcoin, such as by attacking the bitcoin network source code, exchange miners, third-party platforms, cold and hot storage locations or software, our general computer systems or networks, or by other means.
+Hackers or malicious actors may attempt to steal bitcoin, such as by attacking the bitcoin network source code, exchange miners, third-party platforms, cold and hot storage locations or software, our general computer systems or networks, or by other means.
 As we increase in size, we may become a more appealing target of hackers or other malicious actors.
 In addition, if in the future we hold more of our generated bitcoin long term for investment purposes, the threat of the loss of our bitcoin to hackers would become a more substantial risk and the potential for substantial losses would grow.

 Bitcoin are controlled by the possessor of both the unique public and private keys relating to the local or online digital wallet in which they are held, which wallet's public key or address is reflected in the network's public blockchain.
-We publish the public key relating to digital wallets in use when we verify the receipt of transfers and disseminate such information into the network, but we will need to safeguard the private keys relating to such digital wallets.
+We publish the public key relating to digital wallets in use when we verify the receipt of transfers and disseminate such information into the network, and safeguard the private keys relating to such digital wallets.
 To the extent such private keys are lost, destroyed or otherwise compromised, we will be unable to access our bitcoin and such private keys may not be capable of being restored.
 Any of these events may adversely affect our business.